-The answer to the first question is no, it is not allowed.
-Netflix terms of service do not allow for public peformance.
-Playing Netflix programming in a restaurant for customers is a public performance.
+- Is playing Netflix in a restaurant or pub considered a public performance?
+Yes, playing Netflix programming in a restaurant or bar for customers is a public performance.
 The same is true of any other streaming service.

 Broadcast TV at Restaurants

 It is possible for small restaurants to publicly show broadcast TV, as well as cable or satellite TV programming to their customers under specific and tightly defined circumstances.
-This is true as long as the TV is playing only to provide atmosphere and there is no charge to enter the premises.
+This is true as long as the TV is playing only to provide atmosphere, and there is no charge to enter the premises.

 Public Performance Licenses

 Most cable and satellite TV providers provide public performance licenses to businesses like restaurants.
-These are specific packages that cover rights to the programing and are quite affordable, but it’s important to check exactly what is offered in a package before purchasing one.
+These are specific packages that cover rights to the programming.
+They are quite affordable, but it’s important to check exactly what is offered in a package before purchasing one.
 For example, a package that did not cover music rights for music that might be played at any time, including theme songs and jingles, could be dangerous for a restaurant.

 Performing Rights Organizations (PROs) actually have individuals who travel the country hoping to hear copyrighted music being played in public with a license.
 Small businesses have been sued for quite innocent reasons.